BR-300 Industrial ROV 300m

 - Sediment sampler

-The system allows installation of third-party sensors, tooling or survey modules subject to power and payload limits.
+The system also supports integration of client-supplied equipment already used in an existing inspection workflow.
+Third-party sensors, tooling, and survey modules can be installed subject to power and payload limits.

 An additional removable skid frame can be installed beneath the ROV for mission-specific equipment.
 The skid is mechanically detachable and allows rapid reconfiguration between projects.